stephenverderame/cpp_book/src/templates/type_deductions.md

 If you have been following the advice of Herb Sutter to almost always use auto, then you will have had much experience with type deduction.
 For the most part, type deduction just works as you'd expect, but there are cases where things might snag you.

+Here is my template for the following explanation:

 ```C++
 template<typename T>
 void fun(ParamType t);